 COVID-19 Response: Visitor Restrictions

-Due to CMS regulations, Fair View and Crest View nursing & rehabilitation
+Visitors are welcome to both Fair View and Crest View nursing and rehabilitation

-If you have a loved one in the nursing home, there are a few ways that
+If you are not able to visit, there are a few additional ways that you

-you can still communicate with them.
+can communicate with your loved ones.
 Send an

 eCard, use FaceTime or other mobile media to contact your resident, or send